zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 6. Edit Configure placement and hardware

-   Keed the selected Availability Domain, Instance Shape (select VM.Standard.E2.1.Micro).
+   Keep the selected Availability Domain, Instance Shape (select VM.Standard.E2.1.Micro).

    For VCN make sure **MDS-VCN** is selected, "Assign a public IP address" should be set to Yes.